zhengxu001/ielts/work-or-study.md

 2. Do you miss being a student?

   * Of cause.
 I really do miss being a student.
 The reason I feel like that way is because as a worker, I go to work every day and try to make a very good impression to my boss, and deal with a good relationship with my collegues, my bosses and customers.
 But as a students, I need not to care about all these things.
-I can go to libery to read the books and develop some samll intersting webs.
+I can go to libery to read the books and develop some intersting webs.

 3. Do you like your job?\/Is it very interesting?